willkerr-uva/fits0/README.md

 - PlottingReview.ipynb a review of basic plot making in matplotlib and ROOT
 - Interpolate.ipynb: Jupyter notebook illustrating the Lagrange interpolation and cubic splines.
 - Lagrange.cpp: code to perform a Lagrange interpolation

+Work done: Exercise completed in LSQFit.py, and results shown in LSQFit.pdf